 Team: Programs | Commitment: Career | Location: Washington DC

 Program Coordinator will provide administrative backstopping support from CNFA Headquarters (HQ) in Washington, D.C.
-Under the supervision of the Senior Program Officer, the Program Coordinator will work on a dynamic team to support CNFA’s portfolio of agricultural development programs based in Africa and South Asia.
+Under the supervision of the Senior Program Officer, the Program Coordinator will work on a dynamic team to support CNFA’s portfolio of agricultural development programs based in Francophone West Africa.

 - Support the function of liaising between projects and CNFA HQ in Washington, DC;

 - Provide quality control in the preparation of work plans, budgets, regular updates and progress reports, and other major project deliverables;

 - Support the Program Officer/ Senior Program Officer/Director- Programs in overseeing operational and programmatic success;

 - Support the project implementation progress in relation to budgets, including monitoring and advising on project expenditure adjustment plans when necessary;